DFE-Digital/manage-courses-ui/Readme.md

 Set the `APPINSIGHTS_INSTRUMENTATIONKEY` environment variable to tell Serilog the application insights key.

+## Error tracking

+This app sends exceptions and errors into [Sentry](https://sentry.io).
+To enable the integration, set the SENTRY_DSN environment variable.

 # Build and run in dotnet core

 ## Build